 We will learn how to shape the sails to extract as much power as possible in light winds, and how to depower that sails as the wind increases to the point that the boat becomes overpowered.
 Have you ever experienced an uncontrolled turn into the wind in a big puff?
 Do you know why the boat can “spin out” like this?
 It is because there are more things that control steering other than the rudder.
 In windy conditions, both the sails and the hull can affect steering more than the rudder.
 We will see how flattening the sails and easing the main sheet can greatly reduce the tendency to spin out.
 This is important, because spinning out puts you at a great disadvantage because basically, the boat stops!
 Although having extra crew weight certainly helps in very windy conditions, knowing how to depower the sail plan to the point that control is always maintained is even more important.
 Have you noticed some of our single handed skippers handling their boats without problems while boats with 3 of 4 people aboard are still spinning out?
 Knowing how to depower is important, and for those really windy days, we will learn how to easily reef the mainsail.

 Having established an understanding of how the boat works, we will then focus on how we make the boat perform the best it can.
 When you tack, do you just turn ninety degrees?
-If so, you are probably being beat by those who turn a bit further, ease the sails slightly, accelerate by footing, and the head back up going fast and pointing high.
+If so, in light air you are probably being beat by those who also ease the sails slightly as they refill to help accelerate, and then pull them back in as the boat gets back up to full speed.
 The reason this is important is that the sail shape and trim when going full speed before the tack are not appropriate for accelerating back up to full speed after the slowing which occurs while tacking.
 The shape needed to accelerate is different that the shape needed to point high.
 To maximize performance of your tacks, you need to be able to “shift gears”.
 The boat which gets up to full speed fastest after each tack has a clear advantage.

 Did you know that where you sit in the boat, and how you move around is important?
 Have you noticed crews sitting far forward going downwind, and further aft going upwind?
 Are you able to tack and gybe easily and consistently, or do things happen differently each time?
 Do you make adjustments to outhauls, cunningham and backstay as part of each mark rounding?
 One of the things that makes racing sailboats so interesting is that little things matter so much, and winning is often a matter of making the least mistakes.

 This seminar is directed at all skill levels, and information will be conveyed in a way that anyone can understand.
-There will be classroom presentations, on-the-dock demonstrations, and on-the-water exercises.
+Animated PowerPoint and dockside demonstrations bring the concepts to life.
 There will be a lot if information covered, and to some, it may seem like “drinking from a fire hose”.
 But, that is why these seminars are repeated periodically.
 So, if you attended the last seminar but do not think you absorbed it all, come on back!
 Also, if you know someone who could benefit from this seminar, please pass along this information.